docker-training/DDC-Learning-tasks/UCP02_Task_6_Multi_Node_Application.md

    ![](images/IG_ucp02_t6_voting_cats_or_dogs.PNG)

    This is the web application where we can cast a vote.
-From our previous screenshot, we can see that the container is on `ucp-node-1`.
-   Also, from our configuration, we can know that the container is available through port 80 on the host.
-Therefore we just need to input the `ucp-node-1` URL on our web browser to access the application.
+From our configuration, we know that the container is available through port 80 on the host.
+Therefore we need to find out what node the container is running on and point our browser to the URL of that node.

 2. Cast your vote.